How to Bathe a Dog: Complete Step-By-Step

 Next, use the shampoo and lather it gently once again massaging it to reach every corner.
 Try to avoid sensitive areas like the eyes and face.
 Offer treats as much as possible while you're bathing him.

-Let the shampoo sit on your dog's coat for a couple of minutes and rinse before adding the conditioner.
-Rinse the conditioner and proceed to dry your dog.
+Allow the shampoo to sit on your dog's coat for a few minutes before rinsing.
+After that, apply the conditioner, rinse it out, and then proceed to dry your dog.

 Drying Is a Crucial Part of the process